elihunter173/dirbuf.nvim/README.md

 ## Features

 * *Intuitive:* Create, copy, delete, and rename files, directories, and more by editing their lines in the directory buffer.
+Buffer names are automatically updated to reflect these changes.
 * *Minimal:* Works out of the box with no configuration.
 Default mappings easily changed.
 * *Unobtrusive:* Preserves alternate buffers, letting you switch between files with `Ctrl-^` (`Ctrl-6`).
 * *Safe:* Does not modify the filesystem until you save the buffer.
 Let's you dry-run saving.
+* *Reliable:* Resolves inter-dependencies in batch renames, including cycles.
 * *Polite:* Plays nicely with tree-based file viewers like [nvim-tree.lua], [fern.vim], and [carbon.nvim].